Mike-chege/alx-backend-python/0x02-python_async_comprehension/README.md

 ## :file_folder: Python_Async_Comprehension

-This project covers Python Asynchronous Comprehensions.
+This project covers Python Asynchronous Comprehensions/Generators.

 ## :scroll: That is
 - How to write an asynchronous generator